AI To Change World More Than Anything Else: Dr Kudella - UrduPoint

 AI To Change World More Than Anything Else: Dr Kudella

-ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Nov, 2020 ) :Resident Representative of Hanns Seidel Foundation (HSF) Pakistan Dr Steffen Kudella Monday said the Artificial Intelligence (AI) would change the world more than anything else due to its multi-dimensional impacts, including time efficiency and accuracy.
+ISLAMABAD (UrduPoint / Pakistan Point News - 10th Nov, 2020 ) :Resident Representative of Hanns Seidel Foundation (HSF) Pakistan Dr Steffen Kudella has said the Artificial Intelligence (AI) would change the world more than anything else due to its multi-dimensional impacts, including time efficiency and accuracy.

 Speaking during a roundtable discussion "Technological Transformation in Pakistan : an Asset or Liability" here, he said, "The technological development is one of the greatest challenges of our future.
 Computers and robots are replacing more and more human jobs."
 The discussion was jointly organized by the HSF and the Center for Global & Strategic Studies (CGSS).